In This Article

 Take Time to Label

 And on the note of keeping things uniform, take up a new hobby in 2018: labeling.
-"Labeling is an important aspect of organization, as it transforms your work from esoteric to clear and defined boundaries," says Brecher.
+"Labeling is an important aspect of your organization, as it transforms your work from esoteric to clear and defined boundaries," says Brecher.

 "Labels can be a keystone in keeping your organizational systems in place," adds Phillip.
 "By clearly defining your areas, labels will help to hold you accountable.
 For example, if a section of a kitchen drawer is labeled for 'peelers and zesters' there is less of a chance that you will put an ice cream scoop in that section.
 The label will serve as a gentle reminder and coerce you to put things back where they belong.
 To make labeling a more convenient part of daily living, upgrade to a small, Bluetooth-enabled label maker such as the P-Touch Cube."